Gorkov algebraic diagrammatic construction for infinite nuclear matter: Conclusions and perspectives

 By incorporating pairing and dynamical correlations together, we can provide robust predictions in a wide range of densities.
 Also, we stress that our approach is capable of handling pairing at the cost of a standard Dyson-ADC(3) or CC computations~\cite{Marino2024}, which is much more favorable than the full Gorkov-ADC or Bogoliubov CC~\cite{Signoracci2015,Tichai2024} approaches.

 We have studied PNM and SNM using nuclear potentials, including both 2B and 3B interactions, at NNLO in the chiral EFT expansion.
 We have found satisfying predictions for the EOS, in substantial agreement with other many-body techniques~\cite{Marino2024}.
 ADC-SCGF has been firmly established to be a reliable tool to study both PNM and SNM.
 At the same time, we stress that one of the strengths of SCGF theory is that quantities like the momentum distributions and the single-particle spectral functions emerge naturally in the formalism, so that the SCGF approach provides a microscopic picture of s.p. properties in the medium.
-In this work, we have shown, in particular, that while PBCs are accurate enough for the EOS, TABCs allow a better understanding of the s.p.~properties.
+In this work, we have shown, in particular, that while PBCs are accurate enough for the EOS, TABCs allow to achieve a better understanding of momentum-resolved quantities, such as the occupation numbers and spectral functions.

-Consequently, on the one hand, we aim to apply our ADC-SCGF framework to deepen this understanding and investigate properties like effective masses and quasiparticle lifetimes, which can provide, for instance, a firm ground to the Fermi liquid description of PNM~\cite{Schwenk2012}.
+Consequently, we aim to apply our ADC-SCGF framework to deepen this understanding and investigate properties like effective masses and quasiparticle lifetimes, which can provide, for instance, a firm microscopic ground to the Fermi liquid description of PNM~\cite{Schwenk2012}.
 The Gorkov formalism is also well-suited for giving a consistent description of energies, spectral functions, and pairing gaps in a unified way.
-Superfluidity is one of the most important properties of PNM, and SCGF theory can address pairing properties in an effective manner.
-All this have consequences for other studies, because PNM at very low densities is connected to the matter in the inner crust and the outer core of neutron stars, as well as to the unitary Fermi gas~\cite{Gandolfi2015,Sedrakian2019}.
+SCGF theory can naturally address extended matter in the superfluid regime, allowing for an accurate \textit{ab initio} description of PNM at very low densities, bearing important consequences for the modeling of the inner crust and the outer core of neutron stars, as well as being connected to the physics of the unitary Fermi gas~\cite{Gandolfi2015,Sedrakian2019}.

 Finally, ADC-SCGF simulations can be exploited to ground nuclear EDFs into \textit{ab initio} theory, pushing forward the "Jacob's ladder" program started in Refs.~\cite{Marino2021,MarinoPhdThesis,colo2020}.
 Dynamical and static response functions can be computed, in principle, within the Green's functions formalism, either by adapting the approximate scheme applied to finite nuclei in Refs.~\cite{Barbieri2003ERPA,Raimondi2019}, or by implementing the ADC hierarchy for the polarisation propagator~\cite{Schirmer2018}.
 Besides their intrinsic interest (see e.g.~\cite{sobczyk2024spinresponseneutronmatter,Shen2014}), the calculation of response properties provides a possible pathway to firmly constrain the so far purely empirical gradient terms of the EDFs to \textit{ab initio}~\cite{MarinoPhdThesis,Colo:2025ejt,moldabekov2025density}.
 Robust predictions of the PNM EOS, pairing gaps, and effective masses can help improving the crucial isovector and pairing sectors of nuclear EDFs, increasing the predictive power of nuclear density functional theory in astrophysically relevant scenarios~\cite{Chamel:2008ca,Burgio2021} and neutron-rich isotopes at the edge of stability.